AndersDJohnson/msw-expect/README.md

 MSW works great to mock responses in unit tests, but it's missing a way to assert on what requests are made like `nock` can.
 Well, now you can too with `msw-assert` and Jest!

-Like `nock`, you can also make tests fail when any non-mocked request occurs to increase reliability and reduce side effects.
+Like `nock`, you can also make tests fail when any non-mocked request occurs to increase reliability and reduce side effects (see [Manual Server](#manual-server)).

 Works with TypeScript!